Review of Forest Cutting Plans

 We review forestry projects when harvesting is proposed within Estimated Habitat and/or Priority Habitat.
 The review determines whether the proposed activities will result in harm to state-listed rare species or their habitats, termed a Take under the MESA.
 Forest management projects are exempt from the standard MESA project-filing requirements, provided they have an approved Forest Cutting Plan (FCP) as required under the Forest Cutting Practices Act (M.G.L. c.
 132 sec.
 40-46) and its implementing regulations (302 CMR 16.00).

-Forest Cutting Plans are submitted to the Department of Conservation and Recreation (DCR) for review and approval.
-If the forestry project is within Priority Habitat, DCR staff forward the Forest Cutting Plan to NHESP for review.
-Staff then review the plan to determine whether the proposed activities will result in a Take of state-listed rare species.
+FCPs are submitted to the Department of Conservation and Recreation (DCR) for review and approval.
+If the forest management project is within Estimated and or Priority Habitat, DCR staff forward the FCP to us for review.
+We then review the plan to determine whether the proposed activities will result in harm to state-listed rare species or their habitats.

-If the project site is only in Priority Habitat, there is a 10-day deadline to issue a determination to the DCR.
+If the project site is only in Priority Habitat, there is a 10-day deadline to issue a determination letter to the DCR.
 If the project is within both Priority Habitat and Estimated Habitat, the deadline is 15 business days.

 Streamlining the MESA review process